 Responsibility for the three fire and rescue services in Wales was devolved in 2004.
 In accordance with the transfer of responsibilities the Welsh Government regularly produces the Fire and Rescue National Framework which sets out priorities and objectives for fire and rescue in Wales.

-Further information on Fire and Rescue Authorities in Wales can be found here.
+For further information on Fire and Rescue Authorities in Wales please visit the Fire and Rescue Services page.